mnehete32/YOLOv3-quadrangle-card-detection/README.md

-# YOLOv3 with quadrangle
+# YOLOv3 with quadrangle for card detection and orientation correction
 Reimplementation of YOLOv3 with quadrangle

 This is a reimplementation of [YOLOv3: An Incremental Improvement](https://pjreddie.com/darknet/yolo/) and is based on [Ultralytics LLC's PyTorch implementation](https://github.com/ultralytics/yolov3).
-This work detects obejcts in arbitrary directions with quadrangle, and implemented on ICDAR2015 text dataset for example.
+This work detects obejcts in arbitrary directions with quadrangle, and implemented on [Midv-500](https://arxiv.org/abs/1807.05786)  dataset for example.

 ## Requirements
 * Python3